 Grants received are matched with the expenditure to which they relate.
 The National Park Grant from the Welsh Government and the Levy from Pembrokeshire County Council, which finance the general activities of the Authority, are credited to the revenue account for the period in respect of which they are payable.
 Revenue grants for specific services are presented against those services in the Comprehensive Income & Expenditure Account.
 Where the acquisition of a fixed asset is financed either wholly or in part by a grant from another organisation, the amount of grant is credited to the Capital Adjustment Account.
-Changes in regulations require that unless any conditions have not been met grants and contributions for revenue purposes must be fully recognised in the Comprehensive Income & Expenditure Account in the period of receipt.
-Previously, income would not be taken to the Comprehensive Income & Expenditure Account until the period of matching expenditure.
+Changes in regulations require that unless any conditions have not been met grants and contributions for revenue purposes must be fully recognised in the Comprehensive Income & Expenditure Account until the period of matching expenditure.
 However, authorities may consider earmarking such revenue grant income until it is applied.
 Transfers from the General Fund to earmarked reserves are accounted for in the Movement in Reserves Statement (MiRS) within the transfers to or from earmarked reserves line.